 - Links to each of the survey types for your center use for collecting surveys themselves (on a tablet, entering paper surveys, etc.). - There is no login required.
-The links can be opened on any device connected to the internet. - The code at the end of each link is how the system knows that results belong to your center, so surveys results will show up in your reporting dashboards above, as well as state, regional, and national aggregated reports, all automatically.
+Links can be opened on any up-to-date web browser. - The code at the end of each link is how the system knows that results belong to your center, so surveys results will show up in your reporting dashboards below, as well as state, regional, and national aggregated reports, all automatically.
 Please be careful when typing in links - consider using short links. - Qualtrics accounts are for viewing results in reporting dashboards.
 There are NO survey administration functions in accounts themselves.